szaimen/Nextcloud-NAS-Guide/README.md

 1. Choose if you want to enable **sharing** for this mount, which you should most likely answer `Yes`, too
 1. Now select any Nextcloud users and/or groups you would like to **share the mount with**.
 Here you should do the same like you did in **point 6**.
 1. Now everything should get set up automatically.
+1. Enabling Inotify is **not** recommended and normally not necessary

 **Now repeat that method for the whole list that you've made, starting at point 2.**